 Ricinocarpos spp. are monoecious – a condition where separate female and male flowers are produced on any individual plant.
 Flowers are produced in terminal to axillary racemes, or solitarily, and are white in colour, with 4 to 6 petals and sepals.
 In this species, male flowers are produced either as clusters of solitary; female flowers are produced solitarily and surrounded by male flowers; with flowers to about 30 mm across, with male flowers having a central spike of yellow anthers and female flowers a pale green carpel.

 The fruit is a capsule, produced by the female flowers, to 12 mm across – pale green and spiky.
 The seeds have a small appendage attached.

-I planted this plant about 10 years ago in my garden, in the northern Sydney suburb of Westleigh and it is now approximately two metres high and produces flowers from September to well into December.
+I planted this plant about 10 years ago in my garden, in the northern Sydney suburb of Westleigh and it is now approximately 2 metres high and produces flowers from September to well into December.
 It is growing in a slightly raised bed over a clay sub soil and receives little additional watering from me.

+Flowers for long periods of the year.
 The plant produces more male flowers than female and this provides for a more interesting overall visual display.